-If your department chief is in favor of your department participating in the FCI, it would be best to assign one contact person to reach out to the FCI Project Manager.
-The Project Manager will then work with your department’s contact person to coordinate station visits.
+If your department chief is in favor of your department participating in the FCI, it would be best to assign one contact person to reach out to the FCI team.
+The team will then work with your department’s contact person to coordinate station visits.
 The only information necessary would be the list of stations to be visited.

 Each station visit lasts approximately 30 minutes.
 Visits may be tailored to meet station needs (e.g., include additional shifts).